deivmaik/BanX/README.md

 # BanX

-BanX,  new kind of digital banking
+BanX,  A new kind of digital banking

 ## Process